ibrahimjml/Laravel-tailwind-blog/README.md

 This Laravel Blog Application is a full-featured web application that provides users with a platform to create, manage, and interact with blog posts.
 It offers a variety of functionalities designed to enhance user experience and engagement.
 Below is a detailed overview of the features implemented in this project:

+--important note--
+if you change your profile picture and its not showing run these commands it will recreate storage link :

+rm public/storage
+php artisan storage:link

 ### Features

 #### User Authentication and Profile Management